Electric Vehicle Concepts 50 year electric conversion time line

 #3 Transmissions and gear boxes.

 All vehicles use a transmission or gear reduction gear box.
 All gas and gas-electric (hybrids) use transmissions with a final drive gear box.
 Many hybrids use CVT's (Constant Velocity Transmissions).
-Many gas cars are using CVT's now.
+Many gas car manufactures are using CVT's now.

-Most full electric vehicle are direct connected to a gear reduction gear box or trans axle system.
+Most modern all electric vehicles are directly connected to a gear reduction box or trans axle system.
 The electric motor can change the rotation direction electrically.
 No need for reverse gearing.

-Electric conversion to a gas drive will need to fabricate and adapter plate to connect the transmission to the electric motor face.
+Electric conversion to a gas drive you will need to fabricate and adapter plate to connect the transmission or gear box to the electric motor face.
 Also the flywheel or torque converter will need to be coupled to the electric motor shaft.

 We have used automatics in the past.
 Manuals are good with a working clutch.

-New motor mounts will have to be fabricated along front battery box and mount for controller.
-Adapter plate on front of motor for AC compressor, power steering pump, alternator if you use it.
+New motor mounts will have to be fabricated along with a front battery box and mount for controller.
+Adapter plate and coupling on front of motor for AC compressor, power steering pump, alternator if you use it.
 Mount DC to DC converter.
 Mount charger and vacuum pump.

-E-V Concepts has made over forty different styles of motor to transmission adapters and couplings.
-Canadian EV has some adapters.
+Over the years E-V Concepts has made over forty different styles of motor to transmission adapters and couplings for different manufactures vehicles.
+In the 90's Canadian EV has made aluminum adapters for some of the more popular conversion transmissions.
 Call or email us if you cannot find one for your car.